 Raisins may be best known as a snack that you can eat out of hand, but they're also found in a variety of recipes.
 From savory salads and entrées to bread, muffins, and desserts, there are a number of ways to integrate raisins into delicious foods.

 Raisins are readily available at a variety of stores, including nearly any grocery store.
 They're sold in cans, bags, and snack-sized packaging, and are generally inexpensive.
 If you have grapes growing in your backyard, consider making oven-dried raisins.
 They're plumper and juicier than commercial varieties and make good use of a grape harvest.

 While the freshness of raisins is hard to distinguish in the package, it's important to test them anyway because raisins harden as they age.
 When squeezed, the contents of the package should feel soft, not hard.
 Also, you can shake the box and listen for any rattling, which can also indicate hard raisins.

 Store raisins in an airtight container and place it in a cool, dark place to slow down the drying process.
 If they need to be stored for longer than a month, you can keep raisins in the refrigerator for six months to a year.

 Raisins are just as nutritious as grapes and a surprisingly good source of iron (comparable to ground beef) as well as potassium.
 Like all dried fruits, they do have more sugar than grapes, though raisins do have a little more fiber as well.
 Raisins are low in fat and cholesterol.

-Though you may be most familiar with the shriveled, dark brown raisins, there are a few different varieties.
+Though you may be most familiar with shriveled, dark brown raisins, there are some other varieties.
 The majority of "natural" raisins are sun-dried seedless Thompson grapes.
 These are primarily the brown California raisins.
 Golden seedless raisins come from the same Thompson grapes but are oven-dried.